 Your stove comes with a new stainless steel combustor already installed.
-The stainless combustor is a honeycomb foil block located under the top of your Fireview, and is accessed through the top lid of the stove.
+The stainless combustor is a honeycomb foil block located under the top lid of the Progress.
 Typical lifespan for a well maintained catalytic combustor is 4-6 years.
 There are a few ways to determine if your combustor needs to be cleaned.
-If you notice the smoke exiting your chimney is thicker and darker in color, the combustor may need cleaning.
+If you notice the smoke exiting your chimney is thicker and darker in color the combustor may need cleaning.
 Additionally, if you notice reduced draft or backpuffing, or performance and heat output has diminished, then the combustor may not be working as efficiently as designed.